11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 3. Graphic designer

-Graphic designers use their creativity and technical know-how to generate visual elements that help companies define their ideas, brand, products, and services.
+Graphic designers use their creativity and technical know-how to generate visual elements that help companies showcase their ideas, brands, products, and services.
 Factoring in elements like layout and color choice, graphic designers use key tools, like Figma and Adobe, in order to shape a visual story that stands out.

 Related liberal arts subjects: Art, art history, creative studies